 Deciding what to do with your assets and property can be a daunting task, but it does not have to be.
-At Parker, LLP Attorneys at Law, our probate team offers will preparation services to protect your wishes and your assets, as well as probate services for those suffering from a recent loss.
+At Parker, PLLC Attorneys at Law, our probate team offers will preparation services to protect your wishes and your assets, as well as probate services for those suffering from a recent loss.
 When you know you need to start planning for the future, but do not know where to begin, look no further than our law firm for comprehensive and compassionate legal counsel, all delivered at competitive prices.

 The key is drafting a will that is customized to your unique situation and in a way that best follows your wishes.
 Our probate lawyers are here to sit down with you to discuss your objectives, and to craft the will that best addresses your needs and wishes and that meets the requirements of the probate statutes for your state, whether it’s Texas, California or Oklahoma.